Table of Contents

 It’s no surprise that with so much scenery just a short drive from the mainland the island has now become something of a victim of its own success, and many of its narrow single-track roads are routinely clogged with luxury mega-coaches in the peak summer season.

 However, visit a wee bit earlier or later in the year and you’ll discover an island that’s full of towering mountains and peaceful glens where it’s still possible to go for an all-day hike and barely see another person.

-It would be impossible to discuss everything that makes the Isle of Skye such a special place in one article, but I’ve included a list of 20 facts about it that will hopefully give you a good overview – especially if you’ve never visited before.
+It would be impossible to discuss everything that makes this island such a special place in one article, but I’ve included a list of 20 facts about the Isle of Skye that will hopefully give you a good overview – especially if you’ve never visited before.